stevenmcewen/rugby-bot/README.md

 - **Centralises how we talk to the database** so every function (ingestion, preprocessing, modelling, notifications) uses the same, tested path to SQL.
 - **Uses managed identity under the hood** so credentials are never checked into source control or stored in configuration – they live only in Entra ID.
-- **Records high-level “system events” and “ingestion events”** in SQL whenever functions run or batches are processed, giving us an audit trail of:
+- **Records high-level “system events” and detailed pipeline events** in SQL whenever functions run or batches are processed, giving us an audit trail of:
   - which function ran,
-  - which data batches were ingested,
+  - which data batches were ingested / preprocessed,
   - and whether they succeeded, are in progress, or failed.
 - **Supports orchestration-by-metadata**: downstream jobs (e.g. preprocessing) discover what to work on by querying these event tables, rather than by being tightly coupled to the ingestion code.

 The goal is to treat the database not just as storage, but also as the “control plane” for long‑running ingestion pipelines: transparent, queryable, and easy to debug.

-### Data Access and Event Tracking Philosophy

-At runtime, the Functions code never talks directly to Azure SQL with ad-hoc connection strings.
-Instead, it uses a small data access layer (`SqlClient` in `functions/sql/sql_client.py`) that:

-- **Centralises how we talk to the database** so every function (ingestion, preprocessing, modelling, notifications) uses the same, tested path to SQL.
-- **Uses managed identity under the hood** so credentials are never checked into source control or stored in configuration – they live only in Entra ID.
-- **Records high-level “system events” and detailed pipeline events** in SQL whenever functions run or batches are processed, giving us an audit trail of:
-  - which function ran,
-  - which data batches were ingested or preprocessed,
-  - which logical tables and schemas are in play,
-  - and whether they succeeded, are in progress, or failed.
-- **Supports orchestration-by-metadata**: downstream jobs (e.g. preprocessing, feature building) discover what to work on by querying these event and metadata tables, rather than by being tightly coupled to the ingestion or modelling code.

-The goal is to treat the database not just as storage, but also as the **control plane** for long-running ingestion pipelines: transparent, queryable, and easy to debug.

 ---